Print-Up/Hyperpixel-4-Mount-for-Voron-2.4/README.md

 # Install Manual

-The install will guide you through the physical part installation of the project.
+The install manual will guide you through the physical part installation of the project.
 The Hyperpixel configuration can be found in this ReadMe.

 # Bill Of Materials (BOM)